 The number of containers and the size of the containers can be precised.
-You can give a non integer number of containers.
+You can give a non integer number of containers that allows you to calculate CO2 for LCL.
 By default, we return emissions for one TEU.

 The parameters field in the response contains all the parameters that were given in the request.